Skip to main content

 Changing technology models

-In case you use models other than the default, you need to change the values of paths in /data/speech-platform/speech-platform-licenses.yaml file:
+In case you use models other than the default, you need to change the values in the /data/speech-platform/speech-platform-values.yaml file:

 • <technology>.config.model.file value leading to model, and